-The eyepieces are fully multicoated with Explore Scientific’s EMD coatings.
-Explore scientific does not provide precise information on their web site, but other sources say these eyepieces contain 7 lens elements made up of a combination of crown, flint and lanthanum glass.
+The ES 82ºs are fully multi coated with Explore Scientific’s EMD (Enhanced Multilayer Dispersion) coatings.
+Explore Scientific does not provide precise information on its website concerning what their eyepieces are made out of.
+However, other sources report that these eyepieces contain seven elements, including crown, flint, and lanthanum glass.

-They have a fold down eye cup which help you position your eye properly on the eyepiece.
-This can also help block stray light, which is helpful for me in my light polluted location.
+The eyepieces have an eyecup, which helps you position your eye properly on the eyepiece.
+This can also help block stray light, which is helpful for me at my light polluted location.

-They include a tapered safety barrel to resist accidental escape from your focuser or diagonal.
-And the eyepieces are threaded for standard 1.25” filters.
+The eyepiece includes a tapered safety barrel to resist accidental escape from your focuser or diagonal.
+The eyepieces are threaded for standard 1.25 inch filters.

 Let’s Discuss the View

-I had been using Meade 26 mm, 9.6 mm, and 6.4 mm Plossl eyepieces in my Meade ETX 80 F5 refractor.
-I had also been using the Orion 25 mm and 10 mm Plossl eyepieces that came with my Orion SkyQuest XT8 Intelliscope, an F5.9 203 mm Newtonian/Dobsonian telescope.
+I have been using Meade 26 mm, 9.6 mm, and 6.4 mm Plossl eyepieces in my Meade ETX-80, an 80mm f/5 refractor.
+I have been using the Orion 25 mm and 10 mm Plossl eyepieces that came with my Orion SkyQuest XT8 Intelliscope, a 203mm f/5.9 Newtonian telescope.

-I had no complaints about the image quality with the Plossls.
-Plossl eyepieces offer good sharp images in these scopes, but their apparent field of view is only 52 degrees.
+I had no complaints about image quality with Plossl eyepieces.
+They offer sharp images, but their apparent field of view is only 52º.
 I was interested in a wider field of view, especially for my manually tracked XT8i.

-If you combine the AFOV specification of an eyepiece with the magnification provided by the eyepiece in a given scope you can get an estimate of what the true field of view will be as you look through the telescope.
+If you combine the field of view specification of an eyepiece with the magnification provided by the eyepiece in a given scope you can get an estimate of what the true field of view will be as you look through the telescope.

 - Focal Length Scope / Focal Length Eyepiece = Magnification